 Chintsa East itself contains many attractions.
 Its beautiful 6km long beach with odd fishing rocky outcrops and good surfing, is flawless in every way.
 Whale and Dolphin sightings are a regular occurrence at various times of the year.
 The town also has a good offering of restaurants from the romantic to the rustic with very reasonable prices.
 Take away food is also available.
 The local country club, which welcomes all visitors, also has tennis, bowls, volleyball and an extensive library.
 The vibrant youth team keeps everyone entertained with social activities in the summer season.
 Apart from the small local stores, there is a large Shopping Center 18km away, which caters for all food/liquor, medical, banking, dining, etc needs.

-Other attractions are nearby, including a local Brewery, Inkwenkwezi Game Reserve Accommodation (7km) which offers Elephant and Cheetah encounters and Game drives, Nearby Olivewood Golf Course and wine bar, Areena Adventure Resort (10km), Gonubie Golf Course (30km) and a superb Golf Course with magnificent sea views is available at Kei Mouth.
+Other attractions are nearby, including a local Brewery, Inkwenkwezi Game Reserve Accommodation (7km) which offers Cheetah encounters and Game drives, Nearby Olivewood Golf Course and wine bar, Areena Adventure Resort (10km), Gonubie Golf Course (30km) and a superb Golf Course with magnificent sea views is available at Kei Mouth.

 More information about Cintsa and Horizon View can be found on our 'About Us' page and our personal 'Blog' page.